 About me

-If you're feeling low or anxious, it can be hard to know where to turn.
-Therapy provides a confidential and nonjudgmental space for you to explore and make sense of your feelings and experiences.
-As an integrative therapist, I am able to offer personally tailored therapy which helps you to understand and process these feelings in a healthy way.
+If you're feeling overwhelmed with life, it can be hard to know where to turn.
+Therapy provides a confidential and nonjudgmental space for you to make sense of your feelings and experiences.
+As an integrative therapist, I can offer personally-tailored therapy which helps you to understand and process your feelings in a safe and compassionate environment.

 You might have a specific goal in mind for counselling, such as regulating your emotions, processing loss, or finding tools and strategies to cope with life’s stressors.
-Maybe you are feeling stuck in a toxic relationship or experiencing a big change in your life.
+Maybe you are feeling stuck or experiencing a big change in your life.
 You may simply want to get to know yourself better.
-Whatever you are dealing with at the moment, engaging in therapy can help you to find a way forward.
+Whatever you are dealing with at the moment, getting some professional support can help you to find your way forward.

 What will our first session look like?